Road Trip Activities for KIDS – 5 Fun ideas

 Thank you, Photojojo for the idea and templet.
 LOVE – and love the name – photo-jojo…we love rhymes!

-For younger kiddos without mature fine motor skills can still make a postcard: give them an index card to make their own own.
+For younger kiddos without mature fine motor skills can still make a postcard: give them an index card to make their own.
 It even has lines already on the back!
 Easy squeezy!

 Road Trip Activities – PLAN ahead!

 The best thing you can do to make getting to and from a vacation with little ones is to plan.
 Plan.
 Plan.
 Plan!!
-You’ll need stuff to get there….stuff to do while you wait on the food to arrive….stuff to do on the way home….stuff in case you get stuck in the hotel with a sick kid…or stuff to do in case Plan A gets rained out.
+You’ll need the stuff to get there….stuff to do while you wait on the food to arrive….stuff to do on the way home….stuff in case you get stuck in the hotel with a sick kid…or stuff to do in case Plan A gets rained out.

 You will NEVER regret making details plans like this.
 I promise!!!
 I like to put everything in large ziploc bags.
 Thankfully, the ziploc company has learned that moms use their product for everything under the sun and now there are every MORE sizes!
 I use the new 2 1/2 gallon size for my plans.
 I use two per child – one for the road trip there and one for the road trip back.
 I have another one for dinners as keeping the kiddos occupied at a restaurant just makes the whole experience better for ME!!!
-Get more MORE tips on how to get through a meal at a restaurant here.

 Thank you, ID Mommy for a very clear post on how to plan for your adventure and this great photo.

 Use made just for kids travel guides by The Educational Tourist to make your journey educational and interesting!
-Click on your destination: Austin, Canada, London, France, Louvre, Prado, Spain, Nassua, Vatican City, Rome, London, New York
+Click on your destination: Austin, Canada, London, France, Louvre, Prado, Spain, Nassau, Vatican City, Rome, London, New York

 Happy and peaceful travels!